Dangers of Ice

 - Frostbite appearance varies depending on whether re-warming has occurred or not

 Caution: If you suspect frostbite, you should seek medical attention immediately.

 - First symptom is shivering and inability to do complex motor functions

-- As body temperture continues to fall the individual falls into a state of dazed consciousness, failing to complete even simple moter functions.
+- As body temperature continues to fall, the individual falls into a state of dazed consciousness, failing to complete even simple motor functions.

 CAUTION: Handle hypothermic people very carefully because of the increased irritability of the heart.
-Seek medical assistance for person's suspected of being moderately or severally hypothermic.
+Seek medical assistance for persons suspected of being moderately to severely hypothermic.